10 Oldest Universities in the World

 Founded in the year 1222

-The university was one of the most well-known in early modern Europe when it was established in 1222 as a school of law and medicine.
-Law and theology were the first two disciplines taught, but the curriculum quickly grew, and by 1399, it had split into two universities, one for civil and canon law, and the other for the study of dialectic, philosophy, astronomy, grammar, medicine, and rhetoric.
-Since its admission as a university of the Kingdom of Italy in 1873, the institution has gained recognition as one of the most esteemed in the nation for its contributions to scholarly and scientific research.
+The university was one of the most well-known in early modern Europe.
+It was established in 1222 as a school of law and medicine.
+Law and theology were the first disciplines taught.
+However, the curriculum quickly expanded.
+By 1399, it had split into two universities: one for civil and canon law, and the other for dialectic, philosophy, astronomy, grammar, medicine, and rhetoric.
+In 1873, it became a university of the Kingdom of Italy.
+Since then, it has gained recognition as one of the most esteemed institutions in the nation for its contributions to scholarly and scientific research.

 59,317 students (38,495 undergraduates and 20,822 postgraduates)